tenbergen/neotemp/README.md

 Share the love and improve this thing.
 I'm sure there's plenty ways to make it better.
 My main concern is making something easy to use and versatile.

 ## See also
-[neocal](https://github.com/tenbergen/neocal) - A perpetual calendar for Raspberry Pi using NeoPixel LED lights.
+[neocal](https://github.com/tenbergen/neocal) - A perpetual calendar for Raspberry Pi using NeoPixel LED lights.<br/>
 [hueGPIO](https://github.com/tenbergen/hueGPIO) - A Raspberry Pi middleware for diyHUE to control LEDs connected to GPIO